 All in all, with drinks (sparkling water for us and natural juice for our son) and a good tip included, we paid around €13 for the meal.
 You really can’t beat that – and also in a touristy place!

-For those visiting the pubs and the nightclubs, it’s good to know that alcoholic drinks are normally divided in two groups: the international brands (which are more expensive, naturally) and the local alternatives which are cheaper.
+For those visiting pubs and nightclubs, it’s good to know that alcoholic drinks are normally divided into two groups: the international brands (which are more expensive) and the cheaper local alternatives.

-In this case, your drink will cost half the price, and some local brandies (like Rakije) are really strong drinks that all visitors love.
+In this case, your drink will cost half the price, and some local brandies (like Rakije) are really strong and all visitors love.

-Coffee is also usually cheap in Croatia and I have to say it that the Croats love their coffee!
+Coffee is also usually cheap in Croatia and the Croats love their coffee – so expect to find delicious options everywhere.

 Prices for a cup of coffee usually range from €2.5 to €5 in the more touristy places, depending on the place and type of coffee you order.